AlibabaCloudDocs/elasticsearch/intl.en-US/Beats Data Shippers/Collect the logs of an ACK cluster.md

     -   fields\_under\_root: If this parameter is set to true, the fields are stored as top-level fields in the output document.
 For more information, see [Docker input \(fields\_under\_root\)](https://www.elastic.co/guide/en/beats/filebeat/6.8/filebeat-input-docker.html#fields-under-root-docker).
 **Note:**

-    -   If a general template cannot meet your requirements, you can modify the configurations.
+    -   If a general template does not meet your requirements, you can modify the configurations.
 For more information, see [Filebeat Docker input](https://www.elastic.co/guide/en/beats/filebeat/6.8/filebeat-input-docker.html#fields-under-root-docker).
     -   Only one Docker container can be configured for each shipper.
 If you want to configure multiple Docker containers, click **Add Log Collection Configuration** to perform the operation. |

 7. In the **Manage Index Storage** step, enable and configure the Index Storage Management for Collected Data feature based on your business requirements.